cyclone-github/hashgen/README.md

 | sha3-384 | 17400 |
 | sha3-512 | 17400  |

+Note, bcrypt and especially argon2id modes are very slow (see benchmarks) and are only included as a POC.

 ### Hash generator benchmarks
 - https://github.com/cyclone-github/hashgen/tree/main/benchmarks
 - In addition to hashgen (Go), I have also written hashgen in python, php and C, although hashgen (C) needs a lot of work to unlock its performance potential.